ChainAgnostic/CAIPs/CAIPs/caip-x.md

 Crypto domains provide a human-readable, user-friendly way to represent wallet addresses.
 By enabling authentication directly with crypto domains, this standard aims to improve usability and adoption of web3 logins.

-Additionally, standardizing the way domain NFT metadata specifies its associated authentication provider allows any compatible domain NFT to become a domain wallet or any key management or authentication method.
-Additionally, any login modal or dApp can easily integrate domain-based logins.
+Additionally, standardizing the way domain NFT metadata specifies its supported authentication mechanisms allows any compatible domain NFT to abstract out authentication methods and key management.
+This abstraction allows both login modals and dApps to easily integrate domain-based logins.

 # Specification